LibraryofVA/mediawiki-block-and-nuke/README.md

 The Block and Nuke extension allows sysops to mass block spam accounts and delete all contributions made by those spam accounts, in just two clicks.
 See further documenatation at the [BlockandNuke page on MediaWiki.org](http://www.mediawiki.org/wiki/Extension:BlockandNuke).

+Minor edit for Library of Virginia use.
+Added function and filter to remove already blocked users from the main Block and Nuke page.

 Usage
 -----